araobp/stm32-mcu/NUCLEO-F401RE/NFC/home_appliances/README.md

             GPO
            [ST25](())[Chrome/Android] ----- HTTP or HTTPS ----- [WWW or YouTube]

-Case 1: RF field change event is received by WebBluetooth.
+Case 1: RF field change event is received by Web Bluetooth.
 Case 2: RF field change event is received by gateway.py, and it transfers the event to the html page.

 ```